fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 Each propery of the `$fxhashFeatures` object will define one feature of the Tokens.

+Features should also be derived from the `fxhash` string and from the `fxhash` string only.
+They should match the visual characteristics of the Token (ie reflect the settings behinf the generative process of the token).

 The type of a feature value can **only** be `string`, `number` or `boolean`.
 Any other type will be discarded.

 For instance, this object will define 3 features: